taviso/kiewtai/README.md

 # Introduction

 Kiewtai is a HEM (aka plugin) for the [Hiew](http://www.hiew.ru/) hex editor that makes all the binary parsers from the [Kaitai](https://kaitai.io/) project available.
-This means you can get all the fields marked and decoded for many popular file formats, or use the Kaitai format to write a new template for a file format you're studying.
+This means you can get all the fields marked and decoded for dozens of popular file formats.
+You can also use the Kaitai format to write a new template for a file format you're analyzing.

 ![Screenshot](kiewtai.png)

+> Click [here](https://formats.kaitai.io/) to see a list of all the formats
+> supported by Kaitai.

 # Installation